 The application must be made, in writing, within 30 days after the effective date of the transaction as defined in FA03/S119.
 See SDLTM07600.
 Applications cannot be accepted after this time.

 The application should be sent to Stamp Office the address is available here

 Please mark all correspondence with SDLT Deferment Applications.

 - the location of the land involved

 - the amount of consideration for which deferment is sought

-- as full details of the times of expected payments as possible to give
+- as much detail as possible regarding the times of expected payments

 - a reasoned opinion as to when this part of the consideration will cease to be contingent or can be ascertained